The Mighty Pope: Solo career

 In 1978, Pope signed with Quality Records after sessions for a second RCA album were aborted (unreleased demos were recorded in Detroit throughout 1978 with Van De Pitte).
-New producer John Driscoll surrounded Pope with top-notch talent for his next recording project, among them Italian-Canadian disco icon Gino Soccio, for his second solo album, "Sway."
+New producer John Driscoll surrounded Pope with top-notch talent for his next recording project, among them Italian-Canadian disco icon Gino Soccio, for his second solo album, Sway.
+It was reported in the 25 August 1979 issue of RPM Weekly that Quality Records had a quantity of albums to release in the fall.
+At the top of the list was Mighty Pope's debut album Sway.
 The album quickly shot up the club charts worldwide and was additionally picked up for American release by RFC Records.
 The first 12" single was a remake of the Bobby Rydell's 1960 hit "Sway" followed by dance floor smash "Sweet Blindness".
 Both songs were remixed by Jim Burgess and scored Top 40 placement on the U.S. disco charts assisted by promotional tours to Studio 54, national TV, media, and extended cross-Canadian touring.

 With changing musical tides, Pope's induction to the world of disco was short-lived and by the early 80s, RFC Records had folded.
 Still, Pope continued to perform soul, R&B, and pop in bars and clubs across Canada until the early 90s when he decided to retire from the business and focus on family.
 With his musical career revived by 2006's Jamaica To Toronto archival reissue project, Pope was soon performing in Toronto, Montreal, Calgary, and Vancouver to receptive audiences.